kristapsdz/oconfigure/README.md

 Its mission is to provide [OpenBSD](https://www.openbsd.org) portability functions and feature testing.

-It allows easy porting to Linux (glibc and musl), FreeBSD, and Mac OSX.
+It allows easy porting to Linux (glibc and musl), FreeBSD, Mac OSX, and some derivatives of SunOS.
+Other systems may also be supported: please let us know if they are!

 See [versions.md](versions.md) for version information.